“Stop going for the easy buck and start producing something with your life. Create, instead of living off the buying and selling of others.”

 - Acquire skills that will help you to get promoted and/or to get a raise.
 Learn how to negotiate like a bazaar stall owner.
 Figure out what skills your company needs and doesn’t have and go get them.
 You don’t have to go back to school to get these skills.
 You only need to learn and be able to demonstrate those skills.
 Acquire the knowledge which will make you more valuable to your employer.

 - Invest in tutoring your children on standardized college tests.
 Moving SAT scores up ten percentile points can be the difference between a scholarship and the Bank of Mom and Dad paying for university education.
 It can also be the difference between not getting into college and getting into college.

 - Teach your children to be entrepreneurial.
 Help them to hold yard sales.
-Get them to set up web sites.
+Get them to set up websites.
 Give them negotiating, marketing, and management skills.
 Set them up to succeed on their own.
 That decreases the chances of being boomerang children, which will save you much more money in the long run than what you’ll spend getting them that practical education now.
-To read more about boomerang children, you can subscribe to my 52 week Financial Game Plan.